meza/trance-stack/README.md

 These are referred to in [the deployment workflow](./.github/workflows/deploy.yml) for example with the `environment` key.
 The `Ephemeral` environment is used for feature branches and pull requests and is referenced in the [the ephemeral workflow](./.github/workflows/ephemeralDeploy.yml).

+#### Variables vs. Secrets

+Some configuration values are sensitive while others are not.
+For example, the `COOKIEYES_TOKEN` is not sensitive, but the `AUTH0_CLIENT_SECRET` is.
+This mainly comes from the fact that some of these values will be embedded into the html of your application, and be visible to everyone.

+> **warning** Please double check the documentation of the services to ensure you're setting them up correctly.
+>
+> The application won't work properly if you add a secret as a variable or a variable as a secret.

 ### Authentication with Auth0